'I'm a dreamer - we can do anything if we believe'

 - 'Scotland can mix it with the best'

-There are two four-team groups in the initial stage of the World Cup in Australia, with the top two qualifying for the Super 12s.
+There are two four-team groups in the preliminary stage of the World Cup in Australia, with the top two qualifying for the Super 12s.

-Ireland, who Scotland play next, are ranked 12th in the world and Zimbabwe 11th, so despite beating the two-time T20 world champions, the Scots are by no means certain to join the world's top sides in the next phase.
+Zimbabwe are 11th and Ireland 12th in the world T20 ranking, so despite beating the two-time T20 world champions, Scotland - who sit in 15th - are by no means certain to join the game's leading sides in the next phase.

-However the manner in which they comprehensively defeated West Indies - even allowing for the absence of big names such as Chris Gayle, Dwayne Bravo and Kieron Pollard - means Burger's side will go into Wednesday's match (05:00 BST) with justifiable optimism.
+However the manner in which they comprehensively defeated West Indies - even allowing for the absence of big names such as Chris Gayle, Dwayne Bravo and Kieron Pollard - means Burger's side will go into Wednesday's match (05:00 BST) with optimism.

-Ireland were disappointing in their defeat to Zimbabwe and know another loss against Scotland will send them home.
+Ireland were disappointing in their defeat by Zimbabwe and know another loss against Scotland would send them home.

-"Within our group we talked about expecting to beat West Indies and some of the top-ranked teams," added South African-born Burger, who has coached Scotland since 2019.
+"Within our group we talked about expecting to beat West Indies and some of the top-ranked teams," added South African Burger, who has coached Scotland since 2019.

 "I think from where the team has come over the last three to five years, the mentality has shifted towards beating the bigger teams.